srcmaxim/coursera-parallel-concurrent-distributed-in-java/CONCURRENT.md

 Recall that a thread cannot acquire a lock owned by another thread.
 But a thread can acquire a lock that it already owns.
 Allowing a thread to acquire the same lock more than once enables reentrant synchronization.
 This describes a situation where synchronized code, directly or indirectly, invokes a method that also contains synchronized code, and both sets of code use the same lock.
 Without reentrant synchronization, synchronized code would have to take many additional precautions to avoid having a thread cause itself to block.

-« Previous • Trail • Next »
+ï¿½ Previous ï¿½ Trail ï¿½ Next ï¿½

 2. Tutorial on Guarded Blocks in Java